klis87/redux-requests/docusaurus/docs/api-reference/get-query.md

 ---
 title: getQuery
-description: getQuery API reference for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: getQuery API reference for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 `getQuery` is a selector which returns a state for a given query.
 It is the selector which requires props.